thrnz/FTLEventTags1.6/README.md

 * Engi Hacker [ 10M 4D 3-6C ]

 Enemy ship names have also been tagged.
-For instance, the Engi Hacker has 10 missiles, 4 drone parts, and between 3 and 6 crewmembers.
+For instance, the Engi Hacker starts with 10 missiles, 4 drone parts, and between 3 and 6 crewmembers.

 ## Quests
 To save space, Quests are generally tagged by name and not outcome.
 For reference, here is a list of all Quest beacon outcomes: